kubernetes-sigs/e2e-framework/examples/watch_resources/README.md

 # Watching for Resource Changes

 The test harness supports several methods for querying Kubernetes object types and watching for resource states.
-This example shows how to watch particular resource and how to register the functions to act upon based on the events recieved.
+This example shows how to watch particular resource and how to register the functions to act upon based on the events received.

 # Watch for the deployment and triger action based on the event